prody/ProDy-website/tutorials/comd_tutorial/analyze.rst

 	writeDCD('initial_filtered.dcd', dcd1)
 	writeDCD('final_filtered.dcd', dcd2)

-One way to combined trajectories into the same object is the :meth:`addFile` method of :class:`Trajectory` objects.
+One way to combined trajectories into the same object is the :meth:`.Trajectory.addFile` method of :class:`.Trajectory` objects.

 .. ipython:: python

 	traj = Trajectory('initial_filtered.dcd')
 	traj.addFile('final_filtered.dcd')

-Alternatively we can create an :class:`Ensemble` using :func:`parseDCD`, which gives us the flexibility to do things like reversing the final trajectory to create something we can view in VMD_ rather than having the trajectories both run towards the shared intermediate.
+Alternatively we can create an :class:`.Ensemble` using :func:`.parseDCD`, which gives us the flexibility to do things like reversing the final trajectory to create something we can view in VMD_ rather than having the trajectories both run towards the shared intermediate.